apeinot/java/report.md

 We want one case per type the input can be.

 #### 2. Is it possible to split up the code into smaller units to reduce complexity?
 Yes, the function is essentially a long chain of if statements.
 This chain can easily be split and reduce the complexity of parse() greatly.
 However there is also smarter ways to acquire the correct string.
-The complexity can be reduced greatly with a hashmap.
+The complexity can possibly be reduced greatly with a HashMap.
 #### 3. If so, how would you go about this?
-I would define a hashmap in such a way that a certain type (key) would produce a certain string (value).
-This way many decisions can be replaced with the O(1) lookup of hashmaps.
-For example:
-<pre><code>
-... else if (boolean.class.equals(valueType)) {
-    Boolean defaultValue = Boolean.valueOf(defaultValueToOmit);
-    return new OmitValue.Parsed(defaultValue, defaultValueToOmit + " == %s");
-} else if (Boolean.class.equals(valueType)) {
-    Boolean defaultValue = Boolean.valueOf(defaultValueToOmit);
-    return new OmitValue.Parsed(defaultValue, defaultValueToOmit + " == %s.booleanValue()");
-}
-</code></pre>
-Will be refactored to:
-<pre><code>
-hashmap.put(boolean.class," == %s")
-hashmap.put(Boolean.class," == %s.booleanValue()")
-</code></pre>
+The functions if-chain would be split and move into eight separate functions.
+These function would each implement a pair of the if statements, one for the object type, for example 'Boolean' and one the primitive type, 'boolean'.
-In the end of the function we would return:
+If the type is not a boolean (in this case), the function would return null.
-<pre><code>
-return new OmitValue.Parsed(defaultValue, defaultValueToOmit + hashmap.get(valueType));
-</code></pre>
-Some additional logic will be needed for those cases that cannot fit into a <Type, String> hashmap.
-These are: When the 'defaultValueToOmit' is 'void' or 'null' and when there are logical operators in the if statement.
-Such as the last two if statements where they also check the length of 'defaultValueToOmit'.

-These left behind decision together have complexity 6.
-This paired with that we must check if the hashmap returned a value successfully, leaves us with 7 decisions in total.
-Thus reducing the complexity of parse() by two thirds or 66%
+Then we can try each of the eight functions separately in parse() and see if they returned correctly.
+If they do, we return that returned value.
+Seven of the eight function would each result in a decrease in CC of one in parse().
+The function that parses characters would result in a decrease of 3, as those if statements are more complex. in total the CC would decrease by 11, a ~50% reduction.

 Carried out refactoring (optional)